MasWag/FalCAuN/docker/README.md

 ### Run the scripts

 Finally, you can run the Kotlin scripts.
 Open a terminal at the bottom of the desktop.
 Move to the directory containing examples of FalCAuN with `cd /home/matlab/FalCAuN/example/kotlin` and run a script, e.g., `./mealy-nox.main.kts` or `./ATS1.main.kts`.
-Most of the example scripts assumes that the current directory of MATLAB session is the directory of the script.
+Most of the example scripts assume that the current directory of MATLAB session is the directory of the script.
 Therefore, you also have to run `cd /home/matlab/FalCAuN/example/kotlin` in MATLAB.